dbader/node-datadog-metrics/README.md

 Sample a histogram value.
-Histograms will produce metrics that describe the distribution of the recorded values, namely the minimum, maximum, average, count and the 75th, 85th, 95th and 99th percentiles.
+Histograms will produce metrics that describe the distribution of the recorded values, namely the minimum, maximum, average, median, count and the 75th, 85th, 95th and 99th percentiles.
 Optionally, specify a list of *tags* to associate with the metric.
 The optional timestamp is in milliseconds since 1 Jan 1970 00:00:00 UTC, e.g. from `Date.now()`.